QuestNetwork/qd-messages-ts/README.md

 - Auto SignIn, if signed in
 - Join/Create Custom Channels
 - Import/Export Channel Groups
-- Invite Only Channels (Generate tokens to invite participants instead of the challenge flow)
+- Option To Generate tokens to invite participants instead of the challenge flow

 ## Roadmap